thelfer/tfel/docs/web/DDIF2StressPotential.md

 account using the option `handle_pressure_on_crack_surface`.
 If this option is true, an external state variable called `pr`, which external name is `PressureOnCrackSurface`, is automatically declared.

+# Resolution algorithm

+By default, the `DDIF2` damage behaviour is treated using an algorithm based on statuses.
+In each damage directions, the damage state is kept constant during the Newton iterations.
+Once converged, the consistency of the damage state with the solution found is tested.
+If the state is inconsistent, the iterations are restarted with a new state.

+The implicit scheme is divided in two steps by default.
+In the first step, the time step is set to zero before the prediction stage.
+This is meant to filter all viscoplastic flows and the convergence is thus performed only on the damage state (unless another rate-independent mechanism is considered).
+Once converged on the damage state, the time step is reset to its original value and the implicit resolution is restarted.

+The `DDIF2` stress potential (and thus the DDIF2 brick) has two options to change this behaviour:

+- `use_status_algorithm` (boolean value, true by default).
+If false, the damage state is updated at each iterations.
+- `first_converge_on_damage` (boolean value, true by default).
+If false, the time step is not set to zero at the prediction stage.

 # References